-After so many awe inspiring visuals and memorable days of wildlife encounters, you'll finally be able to stop and take a breath again.
-Say goodbye to the Expedition Team and disembark at King George Island for your three-hour flight across the Drake Passage to Punta Arenas, Chile.
-After we transfer you from the airport to the hotel, you can enjoy one final dinner to reminisce about all the sights and sounds of Antarctica.
+After your week of exploration, you’ll say goodbye to the Expedition Team and disembark at King George Island.
+Your three-hour flight across the Drake Passage to Punta Arenas, Chile, brings your adventure to an end.
+After your transfer from the airport to the hotel, you are free to explore and enjoy one final dinner to reminisce about the sights and sounds of Antarctica.

 After breakfast, you are free to continue on your own travels or make your way to the Punta Arenas airport for your homeward flights.